SorosWen/411Project_Scraper/README.md

 ### Project Video
-The project video is in docs/.
+The link to the project video: https://youtu.be/Ij9fArTmjE0